-1. Is between the ages of 15 and 30 (inclusive) at time of employment;
+1. Between the ages of 15 and 30 (inclusive) at time of employment

-2. Is legally entitled to work according to relevant provincial/territorial legislation and regulations.
+2. Legally entitled to work according to relevant provincial/territorial legislation and regulations

 Applicants must be highly motivated, have a background in the arts or strong interest in social issues, and be able to work as a team member with minimal supervision.
-We strongly encourage people who are BIPOC (Black, Indigenous, People of Colour), LGBTQ2S, and people with disabilities to apply.
+Folks identifying as Black, Indigenous, People of Colour, and LGBTQ2S+ are encouraged to apply.

 Myths and Mirrors Community Arts presents The Masks We Wear at Open Studio (93 Cedar St. Unit 303), November 14th-26th.
 The Masks We Wear features artwork by participants from Artistes Trans Artistry (ATA).